rodeso/ldts.pets/docs/README.md

 #### Problem in Context:

 In our game, each Pet has a type that affects their stats, attacks and abilities, but we don't want to have to deal with every class differently because in essence, they are all entities.
+Also, we have are using them as an element only, a Party.

 #### The Pattern:

-Design Pattern -> IDK THE NAME
+Using the  **Composition Pattern** we can have an Abstract Entity class and the various other Pet Species, and also a Party class that aggregates 3 Pets as a single object.
 #### Implementation:
+We created the Abstract Entity and the other classes that implement it, as well as a Party class.
+>See the [Class UML](#uml-class-diagram) and note in the Model box the Enitity-Party Relation and the Entity-Entities Relation.

 #### Consequences:
-Thus, we created an Abstract class called Entity and all the different entities  extend that same class, making it very simple to handle.
+We can treat all Pets as equals for most of the actions in the game, and group them in a simple Party object.

 ### Turn Based Game - Multiple Rounds
 #### Problem in Context: